Perspective Tools Manual

 I used to make illustrations by creating planar projections of solids in the earlier version of Sketchpad, but I started each of them from scratch.
-Now the process is much simpler with these custom tools.
+Now the process is much simpler with the custom tools that were introduced with version 4 of Sketchpad.
 Look at some of these examples to get a feel for the tools' capabilities.
-For a detailed explanation of the controls' functions follow this link to Perspective Controls.
+For a detailed explanation of the control functions follow this link to Perspective Controls.

 To use these tools in your own drawings, download the Sketchpad file Perspective Tools and save it into the folder labeled Tool Folder.
 This will make it available to you through the Custom Tool button on the tool bar.